Nicholas282787728/CbLab/concepts/microsoft-exchange-item-level-restore/update-the-exchange-server-database.md

 ## Update the Exchange Server Database

 CloudBerry Backup cannot restore Microsoft Exchange files directly to the Exchange Server database.
-After restoring the files, you will need to dismount a corresponding Exchange database, manually replace the required files with their restored versions and mount the database back on the server.
+After restoring the database files, you need to dismount a corresponding Exchange database, manually replace the required files with their restored versions and mount the database back on the server.

 > A user must be granted appropriate permissions to be able to access and modify a Microsoft Exchange database.